 Other Tips: You can enable these options with your Touch ID and Passcode.

-- Also, for added security, you can enable “Erase Data.”
+Also, for added security, you can enable “Erase Data.”
 Head to Settings options → Touch ID & Passcodes option → Choose Erase Data and select Enable when prompt.
-The field is set to 10 wrong-tries, upon wrong entries the data wipes out from your iPhone device.
+The field is set to 10 wrong-tries, upon wrong entries, the data wipe out from your iPhone device.

 2-Factor Authentication method